Product adoption metrics: 12 key metrics + how to measure them

 • Quarterly: CLTV, upsell rate, customer satisfaction

-• Semi-annually: Time to Value, long-term retention metrics
+• Semi-annually: Time to value, long-term retention metrics

-4. Review Data with Stakeholders
+4. Review data with stakeholders

-Once you’ve collected your data:
+Once you have collected your data:

 • Share findings with product, growth, success, and engineering teams